polina-c/layerlens/example/lib/subfolder1/DEPENDENCIES.md

 b.dart--!-->a.dart;
 ```

+### Inversions
-Inversions in this folder: 1
+In this folder: 1

-Inversions including subfolders: 1.
+Including sub-folders: 1